turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 * Proficient Can diplomatically handle issues that arise between the pair through respectful, focused, targeted feedback and implement changes to positively adapt the working relationship and keep the project on track.
 Can effectively implement tactics to support their partner’s learning and project goals, while also honoring their own personal learning and project goals, should the two be different or at different levels due to skill delta.
 -----------------------
 ## 2DoBox
-2DoBox involved refactoring another groups code from the IdeaBox project and building upon it.
-It was interesting to work with someone else’s code base.
+2DoBox involved refactoring other people's code from IdeaBox and building upon it.
+It was interesting to work with someone else’s code.

 * [GitHub URL](https://github.com/sospinar21/2DoBox-Pivot)
 * [GitHub Pages](https://sospinar21.github.io/2DoBox-Pivot/)